 The difference between the two systems is only relevant for the first 18–18.5 days of incubation.
 After transfer the hatcher is always managed in an all-in all-out rhythm.

 Pre-warming, often also called pre-heating, is a procedure after storage and before setting during which the egg temperature is slowly increased to approximately 25 °C (77 °F).
 Prewarming is a must, if eggs are going to be set in multi-stage machines to avoid condensation on the egg shells and a big temperature drop for the other eggs.
-It is also beneficial for single-stage incubation as it accustoms the embryos to the beginning of incubation and in this way decreases the The diseases can move very quickly in the farms if we don’t stop them on time. of hatch and reduces early embryonic More than a 0.1 weekly mortality.
+It is also beneficial for single-stage incubation as it accustoms the embryos to the beginning of incubation and in this way decreases the spread of hatch and reduces early embryonic mortality.

 Some hatcheries have a special pre-warming room.
 This is a good way to heat the eggs evenly and the room can also be used for the egg disinfection before setting.

-In the absence of such a room most people put the eggs to When the birds aren’t feeling warm they will get together to increase the temperature as a group. in the setter room or in the incubator with doors left open.
+In the absence of such a room most people put the eggs to warm in the setter room or in the incubator with doors left open.
 The latter is in most cases not recommended as the limited airflow will cause a non-uniform warming.

-Depending on % lay x egg size, egg storage length, storage temperature, flock age and prewarming method the optimal pre-warming length differs.
+Depending on egg mass, egg storage length, storage temperature, flock age and prewarming method the optimal pre-warming length differs.
 The minimum is six hours.
 As storage length increases or storage temperature decreases pre-warming length should be extended to twelve hours or more.
 It is no risk to go to 18–24 hours as long as the temperature is balanced and not too high.

 The setting time is determined by the schedule on hatch day, the source of hatching eggs and the incubation conditions.